laninsky/UCE_processing_steps/README.md

 After this, the first thing I do is rename all the files to lower case for the sample names, as this causes issues when converting files to phylip.
 I conduct the intialsteps on our local linux computers (e.g. the complabs).
 Things that need to be in paths: Phyluce needs to be in python path, raxml needs to be in path.

-STEP 3 - get the probes for matching the contigs to
+#STEP 3A - get the probes for matching the contigs to
 ```
 wget https://raw.githubusercontent.com/faircloth-lab/uce-probe-sets/master/uce-5k-probe-set/uce-5k-probes.fasta
 ```